 $200 for 8 sessions (1 hour per session), OR

 You may attend as many sessions as you please a day – you simply have your credits deducted, and you can always renew!
-Click on this to whatsapp us 85769948 immediately (yes your Whatsapp app will launch)!
+Click on this to whatsapp us 85769948 immediately (yes your Whatsapp app will launch) to register with us!

 Check out our video!